alorman/recipes/tuna_and_wallnut_pasta.md

 ## METHOD:

-- cook pasta 30 seconds less than package directions for al dente
+- cook pasta 2 minutes less than package directions for al dente, in heavily salted water.
+Break pasta in half as you put it into the pot (this will allow it to cling to the other ingredients better).

 - rinse in cool water, OR air cool, drain very well.
 Set aside.